polarfoxDev/strangui/README.md

 * **Tutorial**: Guides new users on how to play (see [`src/app/tutorial/`](src/app/tutorial/)).
 * **Progressive Web App (PWA)**: Installable on your device for an app-like experience, with offline capabilities (configured in [`src/app/app.config.ts`](src/app/app.config.ts) and [`./ngsw-config.json`](./ngsw-config.json)).

+## Other Components

+### Riddle Generation

+The riddles are stored as JSON files on a simple web server.

+Generation of them is done by a combination of some microservices:

+* redis or any other drop-in replacement for it – used as a message queue.
+* [straenge-concept-worker](https://github.com/polarfoxDev/straenge-concept-worker) – Generates concepts (super solution, theme and word pool) with OpenAI requests for the actual generator and adds them to the queue. not required, concepts can be provided manually.
+* [straenge-riddle-worker](https://github.com/polarfoxDev/straenge-riddle-worker) – Generates riddles based on concepts from the queue.
+This part is pretty complex and computationally intensive, so it can take a while and can be parallelized by running multiple instances of this worker.
+* [straenge-results-worker](https://github.com/polarfoxDev/straenge-results-worker) – Stores results from the queue to JSON files.

 ## Tech Stack

 * **Frontend**: [Angular](https://angular.io/) (v19)